- Our experienced crew know the best spots to see polar bears which are at their most active in July

 Days spent exploring Spitsbergen's untamed landscapes are made all the more poignant by the knowledge that the Arctic and its resident wildlife are overshadowed by the threats associated with climate change.
 There will be lectures on board that address this issue and you can be sure that our voyage will adhere to strict guidelines of sustainability and be conducted in a manner that is sympathetic to the environment and the wildlife.

 While viewing wildlife from the ship can be exhilarating, this voyage is more about time spent off the ship, exploring the Arctic landscape on foot and by zodiac.
 Daily guided excursions by zodiac cruise along glacier fronts, cliffs and shoreline, searching for polar bear, walrus and beautiful photographic opportunities.
-There will be plenty of opportunity to feel the Arctic tundra under your feet with guided walks on offer to see bird colonies, glaciers, historic sites and spectacular views.
+There will be plenty of opportunities to feel the Arctic tundra under your feet with guided walks on offer to see bird colonies, glaciers, historic sites and spectacular views.

 WHY SHOULD I CHOOSE THIS ARCTIC CRUISE?

-The Vavilov's team of Arctic cruise specialists provide fascinating insight into polar history and the natural world but on our exclusive charter, we felt compelled to augment their knowledge with a few of our own experts.
+The Vavilov's team of Arctic cruise specialists provide a fascinating insight into polar history and the natural world but on our exclusive charter, we felt compelled to augment their knowledge with a few of our own experts.

 Monty Halls is a marine biologist, photographer and explorer whom alongside the ships’ resident experts will give lectures on board and join clients on all excursions.